A guarantee or a guess, which would you choose?

-According to Investopedia, the definition of an annuity is: An annuity is a contractual financial product sold by financial institutions that is designed to accept and grow funds from an individual and then, upon annuitization, pay out a stream of payments to the individual at a later point in time.
+According to Investopedia, the definition of an annuity is: An annuity is a contractual financial product sold by financial institutions that are designed to accept and grow funds from an individual and then, upon annuitization, pay out a stream of payments to the individual at a later point in time.

-In actuality, an annuity can be many things, it can be an accumulation product, it can be an income source, it can be an insurance product and it can be a security product.
+In actuality, an annuity can be many things, it can be an accumulation product, it can be an income source, it can be an insurance product, and it can be a security product.
 An annuity can be a wide array of many different things.
 An annuity contract can be both for a period of a few years or a contract providing benefits for lifetimes.
-It is adjustable and it is flexible.
+It is adjustable, and it is flexible.

-An annuity can be fully guaranteed or it can base its future on future market risk.
+An annuity can be fully guaranteed, or it can base its future on future market risk.
 The difference is which annuity we are speaking about.

 There are two basic categories of annuities:

 - Those sold as insurance products